 12Smoke comes from his nostrils, like hot steam from a boiling pot.

-13 His mere breath sets coals afire, with the flame pouring from his mouth.
+13His mere breath sets coals afire, with the flame pouring from his mouth.
+14Strength is in his neck, and there are before him.

-14Strength is in his neck, and terror dances before him.
+and terror dances before him.
 15Tightly set are the folds of his flesh, firmly cast and immovable.

-16 His heart is hard as stone. as hard as the lower millstone.
+16His heart is hard as stone,

+as hard as the lower millstone.

-17When he rises up, the mighty are
+17When he rises up, the mighty are terrified,